AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/VanillaJSTestApp/README.md

 # MSAL Node Vanilla JS Sample

 ## About this sample
 This developer sample is used to run a variety of use cases for the MSAL Node library.
-You can also customize the JSON configuration files in `./app/scenarios/<scenario-name>/` or create your own scenario configuration based on the scenario template (`./app/scenarios/scenario-template`) to execute other behavio
+You can also customize the JSON configuration files in `./app/scenarios/<scenario-name>/` or create your own scenario configuration based on the scenario template (`./app/scenarios/scenario-template`) to execute other behaviors and scenarios.

 ## How to run the sample: